johnnywz00/Parasheep/README.md

 * **highscore:**  Struct representing data for one high score entry

 ### BUILDING INSTRUCTIONS
 Ready-made program files are available on the Releases page of this repository, with versions for MacOS, Windows, and Linux.
+NO INSTALLATION NECESSARY: just download and double-click.
 If your OS isn't supported by the pre-made versions, or if you have other reasons for building from source:
 - Clone this repository, and navigate to the root folder of that clone in a terminal window.
 - Run:
 <pre>